-XVII.
-Provided always, and be it further enacted, That whenever any Ship shall be cleared out from any Port in Newfoundland or in any other Part of His Majesty's Dominions, for the Fisheries on the Banks or Coasts of Newfoundland or Labrador, or the Dependencies thereof, without having on board any Article of Traffic (except only such Provisions, Nets, Tackle, and other Things as are usually employed in and about the said Fishery, and for the conducting and carrying on of the same,) the Master of any such Ship shall be entitled to demand, from the Collector or other principal Officer of the Customs at such Port, a Certificate under his Han that such Ship hath been specially cleared out for the Newfoundland Fishery, and such Certificate shall be in force for the Fishing Season of the Year in which the same may be granted, and no longer; and upon the first Arrival in any Port in the said Colony of Newfoundland or its Dependencies, of any Ship having on board any such Certificate as aforesaid, a Report thereof shall be made by the Master of such Ship to the to the principal Officer to the Customs at such Port, and all Ships having such Certificate which has been so reported; and being actually engaged in the said Fishery, or in carrying Coastwise to be landed or put on board any other Ships engaged in the said Fishery, any Fish, Oil, Salt, Provisions, or other Necessaries for the Use and Purposes thereof, shall be exempt from all Obligation to make any Entry at or obtain any Clearance from any Custom House at Newfoundland, upon Arrival at or Departure from any of the Ports or Harbours of the said Colony or its Dependencies during the Continuance of the Fishing Season for which such Certificate may have been granted; and previously to obtaining a Clearance at the End of such Season for any other Voyage at any of such Ports, the Master of such Ship shall deliver up the before-mentioned Certificate to the principal Officer of the Customs of such Port: Provided always, that in case any such Ship shall have on board during the Time the same may be engaged in the said Fishery, any Goods or Merchandizes whatsoever, other than Fish, Seals, Oil made of Fish or Seals, Salt, Provisions, and other Things, being the Produce of or usually employed in the said Fishery, such Ship shall forfeit the said Fishing Certificate, and shall thenceforth become and be subject and liable to all such and the same Rules, Restrictions, and Regulations, as Ships in general are subject or liable to.
+said Fishery, and for the conducting and carrying on of the same.) the Master of any such Ship shall be entitled to demand, from the Collector or other principal Officer of the Customs at such Port, a Certificate under his Hand that such Ship hath been specially cleared out for the Newfoundland Fishery, and such Certificate shall be in force for the Fishing Season of the Year in which the same may be granted, and no longer; and upon the first Arrival in any Port in the said Colony of Newfoundland or its Dependencies, of any Ship having on board any such Certificate as aforesaid, a Report thereof shall be made by the Master of such Ship to the principal Officer of the Customs at such Port, and all Ships having such Certificate which has been so reported; and being actually engaged in the said Fishery, or in carrying Coastwise to be landed or put on board any other Ships engaged in the said Fishery, any Fish, Oil, Salt, Provisions, or other Necessaries for the Use and Purposes thereof, shall be exempt from all Obligation to make any Entry at or obtain any Clearance from any Custom House at Newfoundland, upon Arrival at or Departure from any of the Ports or Harbours of the said Colony or its Dependencies during the Continuance of the Fishing Season for which such Certificate may have been granted; and previously to At the end of the obtaining a Clearance at the End of such Season for any other Voyage Season the Certifiat any of such Ports, the Master of such Ship shall deliver up the before- up. mentioned Certificate to the principal Officer of the Customs of such Port: Provided always, that in case any such Ship shall have on board during the Time the same may be engaged in the said Fishery, any Goods or Merchandizes whatsoever, other than Fish, Seals, Oil made of Fish or Seals, Salt, Provisions, and other Things, being the Produce of or usually employed in the said Fishery, such Ship shall forfeit the said ships trading to Fishing Certificate, and shall thenceforth become and be subject and forfeit their Certifiliable to all such and the same Rules, Restrictions, and Regulations, as Ships in general are subject or liable to.

 XVIII.
-And be it further enacted, That no Goods shall be laden, or water-borne to be laden on board any Ship, or unladen from any Ship in any of the British Possessions in America, or the Island of Mauritius, or the Islands of Guernsey, Jersey, Alderney, or Sark, until due Entry shall have been made of such Goods, and Warrant granted for the lading or unlading of the same; and that no Goods, shall be so laden or waterborne, or so unladen, except at some Place at which an Officer of the Customs is appointed to attend the lading and unlading of Goods, or at some Place for which a Suference shall be granted by the Collector and Controller for the lading and unlading of such Goods; and that no Goods shall be so laden or unladen except in the Presence or with the Permission in Writing of the proper Officer: Provided always, that it shall be lawful for the Commissioners of His Majesty's Customs to make and appoint such other Regulations for the carrying Coastwise of any Goods, or for the removing of any Goods for Shipment, as to them shall appear expedient; and that all Goods laden, water-borne, or unladen, contrary to the Regulations of this Act, or contrary to any Regulations so made and appointed, shall be forfeited.
+And be it further enacted, That no Goods shall be laden, or Entry of Goods to be water-borne to be laden on board any Ship, or unladen from any Ship laden or unladen. in any of the British Possessions in America, or the Island of Mauritius, or the Islands of Guernsey, Jersey, Alderney, or Sark, until due Entry shall have been made of such Goods, and Warrant granted for the lading or unlading of the same; and that no Goods, shall be so laden or water- Regulations lawards borne, or so unladen, except at some Place at which an Officer of the and Outwards.
+Customs is appointed to attend the lading and unlading of Goods, or at some Place for which a Sufference shall be granted by the Collector and Controller for the lading and unlading of such Goods; and that no Goods shall be so laden or unladen except in the Presence or with the Permission in Writing of the proper Officer: Provided always, that it shall Regulations Coastbe lawful for the Commissioners of His Majesty's Customs to make and wise. appoint such other Regulations for the carrying Coastwise of any Goods, or for the removing of any Goods for Shipment, as to them shall appear cate.